What More Than Two Decades of Platform Innovation Taught Me About Strategy

 What We Got Wrong (And What We Got Right)

-But what we got right was the core insight: sustainable platforms aren’t built on transactions—they’re built on authentic relationships.
+But what we got right was the core insight: sustainable platforms aren’t built on transactions.
+They’re built on authentic relationships.

 The Strategy Most Companies Miss

-After more than two decades of platform work, I’ve learned that the companies that succeed aren’t the ones with the best technology.
+Over the years I’ve learned that the companies that succeed aren’t the ones with the best technology.
 They’re the ones that understand the human dynamics of their communities.

-When I consult with organizations now—whether they’re established enterprises exploring platform strategies or startups trying to build community-driven business models—the conversation always comes back to the same fundamental question: What relationship are you really creating?
+When I consult with organizations now, whether they’re established enterprises exploring platform strategies or startups trying to build community-driven business models, the conversation always comes back to the same fundamental question: What relationship are you really creating?

 The answers determine whether you build something that scales or something that stalls.